 The gateway to Inle Lake is Nyaung Shwe, a backpacker haven with backwaters that were reminiscent of a Venice of the East.

-A full-day Inle Lake boat tour can be easily arranged in one of the town’s many travel agencies.
+There are lots of things to do in Inle Lake and a full-day Inle Lake tour by boat can be easily arranged in one of the town’s many travel agencies.